St. Joseph R.C.

 The third phase included restoration of the keyboards and the manual key actions, including complete re-bushing of the original keys, cleaning, re-buttoning, bushing and adjusting the action, as well as restoring and adjusting the manual and pedal couplers.
 This last detail also required some new “on” and “off” coupler thumb pistons to be made and engraved to replace missing originals, carefully replicated for us by Harris Precision Products.

 The fourth phase featured complete restoration of the pipework, including straightening and repairing pipes that were damaged during former years of unprofessional tuning.
 Stopped wooden pipes were re-leathered and the whole was tonally regulated, carefully retaining the original voicing and scroll-and-cone tuning system.
-Tonal Director, Brian K. Davis, and his assistant, Steve Downes, demonstrated their advanced pipe-making skills in successfully making these repairs to pipes made of very brittle zinc and badly battered delicate pipe metal, keeping the organ at its original pitch and temperament.
+Our Tonal Director and his assistant demonstrated their advanced pipe-making skills in successfully making these repairs to pipes made of very brittle zinc and badly battered delicate pipe metal, keeping the organ at its original pitch and temperament.
 Cleaning the spotted metal pipes provided a special challenge, as many of the pipes had accumulated the residue of animal urine, as well as having considerable surface erosion from what must have been someone’s particularly acidic sweat.
 Our usual practice of washing the pipes in a mild detergent was insufficient.
-In past projects we had occasionally used what was available from Peterson Electro-Musical Products as “Chem-Clean” (which UPS no longer allows to be shipped in one-gallon plastic bottles).
+In past projects we had occasionally used what was available as “Chem-Clean” (which UPS no longer allows to be shipped in one-gallon plastic bottles).
 This product, Ethylenediaminetetreacetic Acid Tetrasodium Salt (C10H12N2Na4O8.2H2O), is available under the trade name Hampene (Versene, Kalex, Dissolvine), and is available in a shippable, commercial five-gallon pail.
 We secured this from Kraft Chemical Supply in Melrose Park, IL, and used a dilute solution which, with careful rubbing, removed all of the accumulated material on the pipe surface.
 Please be aware that it is absolutely necessary to rinse the pipes repeatedly in hot water and wipe them, in order to remove all traces of this substance.
 Otherwise any remaining residue will cause a white powder to eventually appear on the surface of the pipes.

 The fifth and final phase, hinted at above, was the re-creation of the original decoration of the façade pipes.
 Even under the dirty and poorly applied former gold paint, it was always obvious that these pipes had originally been decorated with what appeared to be very beautiful and extraordinarily detailed stencils.
 This was obvious for two reasons; first, one could observe a well-defined “ghosting” of the original stencils through the layers of paint; second, we were able to examine a very similar Barckhoff, also in rural Central Illinois, built within a year or two of the Chenoa organ and with its original façade decorations intact.